15 advantages of setting up a limited company

 9. Shareholders

-If your limited company has more than one shareholder you should create a shareholders’ agreement which outlines your various duties and responsibilities.
+If your limited company has more than one shareholder, you should create a shareholder agreement outlining your duties and responsibilities.

-It can also be used to detail what shareholders can and can not do with their shares.
+It can also detail what shareholders can and can not do with their shares.
 This will prove invaluable should a shareholder want to exit the business.

 10. Low ongoing costs of running a company

-Many people prefer to operate as a sole trader rather than a limited company because the start-up and running costs are perceived to be significantly lower.
+Many people prefer to operate as sole traders rather than limited companies because the start-up and running costs are perceived to be significantly lower.

-In the old days, you would have to pay an accountant to manually compile your accounts, but technology has made life much easier for both accountants and business people.
+In the old days, you would have to pay an accountant to compile your accounts manually, but technology has made life much easier for accountants and business people.

-If you’re reasonably competent with a computer, you can also easily handle limited company administration paperwork such as submitting your Confirmation Statement to Companies House every year without any help.
+If you’re reasonably competent with a computer, you can also easily handle limited company administration paperwork, such as submitting your Confirmation Statement to Companies House every year without help.

 Most accountants will charge more for preparing annual accounts for a limited company than they would for a sole trader.
-The differential varies so ask your accountant what both options would cost you.
+The differential varies, so ask your accountant what options would cost you.

 11. Tax relief on pension contributions